 </script>

 This PHP code receives the cropped image dimensions and coordinates.
-These data are used in creating a dynamic image layer to plot the cropped image on it.
+These data are used to create a dynamic image layer to plot the cropped image.
 By setting the content type by using PHP header function the output image will be displayed to the browser.

 <?php